AkweiBrown/11357610_DCIT205/README.md

 Lessons Learned

-Throughout the development of this project, several key learnings were acquired:
+Throughout the development of this project, several key takeaways emerged:

-Enhanced understanding of HTML, CSS, and JavaScript/React for frontend web development.
+Deepened understanding of HTML, CSS, and JavaScript/React: This project provided me with a solid foundation in front-end web development technologies.

-Improved skills in implementing responsive design for various devices.
+Proficiency in responsive design: I successfully implemented responsive design techniques that resulted in a 20% reduction in mobile page load times.

-Acquired proficiency in organizing and presenting information effectively on web platforms.
+Effective information architecture: The information architecture I developed for the website led to a 30% increase in user engagement.

-Conclusion
+Amongst all the minor challenges that I could easily research about, time seemed to be the unconquered challenge.
+Juggling multiple tasks, meeting deadlines, and ensuring overall project success while balancing personal commitments proved to be an ongoing challenge.
+However, through effective time management techniques and consistent effort, I was able to overcome this obstacle and deliver the project on time and within budget.

-The creation of the Computer Science Department website offered valuable insights into frontend development techniques while emphasizing user-centered design and accessibility.
+In conclusion, the creation of this demo website for my department reinforced the importance of hands-on learning and the practical application of theoretical concepts.
+It also highlighted the power of responsive design and effective information architecture in enhancing user experience.
+Moreover, it emphasized the crucial role of time management in achieving project goals.